xsdk-project/MathPackagesTraining2020/_lessons/time_integrators/sundials/lesson.md

       initial condition vector $$u_0(x,y)$$ and the problem-defining function $$f(t,u)$$.
 In our example, these are done [here][10].

-   3. Call the SUNDIALS solver to evolve the problem over a series of time sub-intervals.
+   3. Call the SUNDIALS integrator to evolve the problem over a series of time sub-intervals.
 Our example does this in a loop [here][11].